 The issue of toughness in P91 weld metals has been extensively reviewed in previous papers [2, 3] and it was argued that toughness is an irrelevant consideration in fabrications designed to operate at temperatures in the range of 500-600°C. These temperatures are far above the range at which any possible risk of fast brittle fracture would be expected.
-However, a fitness for purpose approach was adopted for consumables then available and this has now been extended to cover FCAW weld metal.
+However, to give confidence that there is not a risk of brittle fracture during hydrotesting, a fitness for purpose approach was adopted and this has now been extended to cover FCAW weld metal.
 The model chosen and analysis carried out are intended to be indicative of results to be expected in practical situations.
 However, they are not intended to cover every design situation or application and a potential user would be well advised to carry out their own specific analysis.
 Creep data are also given to provide user/operator confidence at both ends of the temperature spectrum.